 You may be charged an additional commission if you're using a representative or firm to find bonds for you or to execute the transaction.
 The price of a bond is quoted as if the bond was selling for $100.
 However, the face value is normally $1,000.

 So if you were quoted a price of 98 and you bought 10 bonds, the total cost would be $9,800 ($98 price of bond x $100 = $980 value per bond x 10 bonds = $9,800).
 Likewise, a bond could be quoted at 102 and if you bought 10 bonds, the total cost would be $10,200 ($102 price of bond x $100 = $1,020 value per bond x 10 bonds = $10, 200).

 Municipal Bond Mutual Funds

 Municipal bond funds offer professional management of a bond portfolio.
-When investing in a municipal bond fund, a manager or group of managers would select and buy bonds for the mutual fund.
+When investing in a municipal bond fund, a manager or group of managers select and buy bonds for the mutual fund.
 As an investor, you would simply buy shares in the municipal bond mutual fund through either a traditional or online brokerage firm or directly from a mutual fund company.

-One of the advantages of a bond mutual fund is that they offer investors with smaller amounts of savings greater diversification than they otherwise would have achieved when purchasing individual municipal bonds.
+One of the advantages of a bond mutual fund is that they offer investors with smaller amounts of savings and greater diversification than they otherwise would have achieved when purchasing individual municipal bonds.
 One of the disadvantages of a bond mutual fund is the additional level of expense from the fund management fee.